werto87/modern_durak/README.md

-# modern-durak project
+# Modern Durak Project
-## modern-durak Project page
+## Modern Durak Project Page
-### what is modern durak
+### What is Modern Durak
-Modern durak models the russian card game [durak](https://en.wikipedia.org/wiki/Durak).
+Modern Durak models the russian card game [Durak](https://en.wikipedia.org/wiki/Durak).
 Durak is russian and means fool.
-The name modern durak is a joke combining 'modern' from modern c++ and 'durak' from the game durak.
+The name Modern Durak is a joke combining 'modern' from modern c++ and 'durak' from the game Durak.
 You can play online against other players (quick game, ranked game) or play against a computer controlled opponent (puzzle).
 I am self hosting the game [here](https://modern-durak.com).
 Feel free to create an issue if something is not working or you have a question.
-### how to deploy
+### How to deploy
 - run development on your local machine for bug fixing and testing ([development deployment guide](https://github.com/werto87/modern_durak/blob/main/development/README.md))
 - run production on the production server to deploy the app ([production deployment guide](https://github.com/werto87/modern_durak/blob/main/production/README.md))
-## project structure
+## Project Structure
 Modern durak is made from 3 projects:
 ### Frontend
 #### [Ui](https://github.com/werto87/modern_durak_client)